 Valuable insights were produced from these interviews, which helped us to further finetune the measure.

 In summer 2024, we began collection of pilot data using a penultimate iteration of the measure.
-In June and July, we collected measure completion data from approximately 1,500 Year 5, and 1,500 Year 6 pupils, at two time points.
-As of September, we are now following up the latter group with a further completion, now that they are in the first term of Year 7.
-Fortunately, we have had a good response from the relevant secondary schools.
+In June and July, we collected measure completion data from approximately Year 5 Year 6 pupils.
+In September and December 2024, we followed up the latter group with two further completions when they were in the first term of Year 7.
+Fortunately, we had a good response from the relevant linked secondary schools.

-We are now beginning to recruit schools to participate in Phase 4 data collection, who will complete a finalised version of the measure, following tweaks made after Phase 3.
+We have recruited schools to participate in Phase 4 data collection, who will complete a finalised version of the measure, following tweaks made after Phase 3.

 These children will complete the P-S WELLS survey in March 2025, June 2025, and July 2025 in Year 6, and September 2025, December 2025 and March 2026 in Year 7.

-This is an opportunity to work with (a) new primary and secondary schools within the Local Authorities we are currently working with, in addition to (b) recruiting new Local Authorities, especially in London, the South East and South West of England, whom are currently not represented within our sample.
-Please get in touch if you are able to support with (a) and/or (b), all help would be muchly appreciated.
+This is an opportunity for us to work with (a) new primary and secondary schools within the Local Authorities we are currently working with, in addition to (b) recruiting new Local Authorities, especially in London, the South East and South West of England, whom were not represented within our previous sample.

-Our initial Year 5 sample (50% of which are participating in the Talking about School Transition 5-7) curriculum, will form part of our Phase 4 sample, and we plan to recruit another 1,000 Year 6 children in the coming months.
+Our initial Year 5 sample (50% of which are participating in the Talking about School Transition 5-7) curriculum, have formed part of our Phase 4 sample, and have recruited over 1,000 additional Year 6 children from newly participating schools.

-In terms of school sign-ups, we will follow the same process as Phase 3, where schools sign-up via a website link, which we will provide to schools who have registered interest.
-We will then be in touch, with a confirmation of note, alongside a copy of our Memorandum of Agreement, for Head Teacher’s to sign.
-Following this, we will then send over our welcome pack with key materials (e.g. parental information and consent documents) and instructions regarding the sequence of tasks and activities to be undertaken prior to data collection in March 2025.
-Please get in touch if you would like your school to take part.
+In terms of school sign-ups, we followed the same process as Phase 3, where schools sign-up via a website link, which we will provide to schools who have registered interest.
+We then provided a confirmation of note, alongside a copy of our Memorandum of Agreement, for Head Teacher’s to sign.
+Following this, we send over our welcome pack with key materials (e.g. parental information and consent documents) and instructions regarding the sequence of tasks and activities to be undertaken prior to data collection.